There are eight base color variations of the English bulldog, but the AKC only recognizes four (and various combinations with different markings.)

 The black bulldog has a predominantly black coat with black noses, paw pads, and eyeliner.

 The black and white English bulldog has a black coat, but they have white markings.

 The black and tan English bulldog has a black coat with light tan points.

 The black tri-English bulldog has a black coat with white coloration and tan points.
-The black tri bulldog has a black nose and black eyeline.
+The black tri bulldog has a black nose and black eyeliner.

-Black bulldogs can also come in a black seal, black platinum, and black merle coloration.
+Black bulldogs can also come in a black seal, platinum, and black merle coloration.

 The white English bulldog has an all-white coat with a black nose.